castai/docs/docs/guides/autoscaling-policies.md

 ## Horizontal pod autoscaler (HPA) policy

-See [HPA documentaion](https://castai.github.io/docs/guides/hpa/hpa) for detailed overview.
+See HPA documentaion for a detailed overview.

 ## Unscheduled pods policy